HangfireIO/Hangfire.Documentation/README.md

 ![Contributing via Documentation Site](https://raw.githubusercontent.com/HangfireIO/Hangfire-Documentation/master/contributing.png)

-Documentation is being automatically deployed to the site after each commit.
+Documentation is automatically deployed to the site after each commit.
 For small changes just propose a pull request.
 Thanks to [Read the Docs](https://readthedocs.org) service for help!

 ### The Hard Way